Flexible Vertical Federated Learning with Heterogeneous Parties: Algorithm

 \section{Algorithm}

 We now present Flex-VFL, our algorithm for training a global model with distributed, vertically partitioned data in a system with heterogeneous parties.
-The pseudocode of Flex-VFL is shown in Algorithm~\ref{vafl2.alg}.
 In each \emph{global round} of Flex-VFL, we employ a type of parallel stochastic block coordinate descent.
-Each party and the server then update their coordinate partitions $\thetab_k$ using their local optimizer of choice based on the stochastic partial derivatives.
-The parties complete as many of these \emph{local iterations} as possible before a specified timeout.
+Each party and the server updates its coordinate partition using its local optimizer for one or more \emph{local iterations}.
+The parties complete as many of these local iterations as possible before a specified timeout.
 This differs from synchronous VFL algorithms that wait for all parties to complete the same number of local iterations~\cite{liu2019communication}, which can lead to a bottleneck when slow parties are present.
 We assume that all parties participate in each global round and run at least one local iteration before the given timeout.
-We let $\tau_k^r \geq 1$ be the number of local iterations completed by a party $k$ in global round $r$.
-A party's operating speed corresponds to $\tau_k^r$; slower parties have smaller $\tau_k^r$ values, while faster parties have large $\tau_k^r$ values.
-Since computation loads may change over time, a party's operating speed, and thus its $\tau_k^r$, may change between each global round.
-Flex-VFL runs $R$ global rounds of training, in total.
+Flex-VFL runs $R$ global rounds of training.

 One of the challenges in training for our objective is distributing the necessary information for parties to compute their partial derivatives.
 For a given data sample $\x$ and its label $y$, the server must compute: